-China vows countermeasures if US deploys missiles in Asia
+China vows to counter US deployment of midrange arms in Asia

 “So the U.S. would be the least to worry if that is the case,” Fu said.
 “That shows that all of this is nothing but a pretext.”

+Fu’s argument “can be deemed as disingenuous,” Koh said.
+In terms of Chinese countermeasures, China has never stopped pouring resources into its missile and other programs, so the deployment of a U.S. intermediate-range missile in the region could largely be seen as a “new pretext” for such programs, Koh said.

+And while China argues its nuclear weapons are small in number and purely for defensive purposes, major technological upgrades made by Beijing offer fresh arguments for why it should be included in future treaties, he said.

-They would have been banned under the INF Treaty signed by Russia and the U.S. in 1987.
-It expired Friday, with Washington saying it withdrew because of Russia’s alleged violations of the pact.
+The INF Treaty signed by Russia and the U.S. in 1987 expired Friday, with Washington saying it withdrew because of Russia’s alleged violations of the pact.
 Russia denies breaching the terms.
+Some observers say the real reason was a perceived need to counter China’s advances in missile technology and restore a balance in light of lingering questions over the effectiveness of anti-missile defense systems.

 The end of the INF Treaty comes amid rising doubts about whether the two countries will extend an agreement on long-range nuclear weapons scheduled to expire in 2021 known as New START.
-President Donald Trump said he has been discussing a new agreement to reduce nuclear weapons with China and Russia.
+Trump said he has been discussing a new agreement to reduce nuclear weapons with China and Russia.

 “And I will tell you China was very, very excited about talking about it and so was Russia,” Trump told reporters.
 “So I think we’ll have a deal at some point.”